Consumer habits have changed dramatically. The share of online retail sales in the UK has risen from just 12% on 2011 to

-As with any small business, the first steps to starting to trade online involves conducting market research to identify your target market, assess demand, competition and reaction to your prices from potential punters.
+As with any small business, the first steps to starting to trade online involves conducting market research to identify your target market, assess demand, competition and reaction to your prices from potential customers.
 You also need to produce a business plan.

 Marketing will largely determine your business website's success and search engine optimisation (SEO) is crucial to this.
 Basically, it means using words on your website that ensure high placing in lists on search engine (eg Google) results pages.
 You could also use paid-for advertising services such as Google Adwords, for which you're charged on a pay-per-click basis.

 You must decide whether to create your own business website or get someone else to do it for you.
 Doing it yourself can save money, but the results might not be great.
 Another option is to use one of the many online marketplaces to sell your goods such as Amazon, ebay, notonthehighstreet and etsy.
 These online platforms can allow you to bring your goods to, and test, the market for your goods before committing to a fully-fledged ecommerce site.

 With this in mind, you might prefer to pay a professional website designer.
 This should give better results, and will cost around £300-£600 per day.
 For around £2,000 you should get a service which includes design, domain name registration and arranging hosting of your site by an internet service provider.
 Setting a budget and a clear brief can help you minimise the costs.

 Information you must include on your website